 Academic units must ensure that graduate researchers are only accepted into areas where facilities and resources are available to support the project.
-This includes but is not limited to departmental infrastructure, computer rooms, labs and workshops, specialist library collections, databases, high performance computing).
+This includes, but is not limited to, departmental infrastructure, computer rooms, labs and workshops, specialist library collections, databases, and high performance computing.
 If funds are required for graduate researchers to spend time at other institutions or gain remote access to resources vital to their research project, departments must ensure that an appropriate source of financial support is identified.

 Information for graduate researchers

-Departments should ensure that graduate researchers are familiar with departmental, Library and other University resources available to support their research activity.
+Departments should ensure that graduate researchers are familiar with departmental, Library and other University resources available to support their research activities.

 The University will provide an orientation for graduate researchers new to the University.

 Academic units must provide a comprehensive induction for all new graduate researchers.
 The induction should include information about the facilities and resources available for graduate researchers and how these may be accessed.